adrium/icsinviter/README.md

 Mapping of configured email addresses to feed links.

 Events and updates of the feed are sent to the respective email address.

-- The `mail_to` template variable is set accordingly (see `var` dict)
-- The tool will keep events of unavailable or invalid feeds
+The tool will keep events of unavailable or invalid feeds.

 Hint: To temporarily disable a feed, an invalid feed link could be set.